formatjs/formatjs/translated/es-ES/website/docs/tooling/linter.md

 #### Why

-Pipelines can enforce automatic ID generation at the linter level (autofix to insert autogen ID) so this guarantees that.
+Pipelines can enforce automatic/manual ID generation at the linter level (autofix to insert autogen ID) so this guarantees that.

 ```tsx
 import {defineMessages} from 'react-intl';